In the first part of this series, learn how to define a Dreamweaver site to set a local file and folder location.

 - The files are compressed as a single ZIP file.
 Extract the files to a convenient location, such as your Desktop.

-- On Mac OS X, just clicking the downloaded ZIP file in the Mac Finder will automatically extract the files.
+- On Mac OS X, click the downloaded ZIP file in the Mac Finder to automatically extract the files.

 - On Windows, right-click the downloaded ZIP file, and select Extract All from the context menu.
-Browse to a suitable location when prompted, and then click Extract.
+Browse to the desired location to save the files, and then click Extract.

 - Inside the extracted files is a folder called bayside.
 It should contain nine subfolders, as shown in Figure 1.